-Childhood trauma is an experience of an event by a child that is emotionally painful or distressing—the result of this exposure to trauma results in lasting mental and physical effects.
-A way to overcome these effects is through childhood trauma therapy, conducted under the guidance of a licensed trauma-informed therapist.
+Childhood trauma is an experience of an event by a child that is emotionally painful or distressing.
+Prolonged exposure to trauma results in lasting mental and physical effects.
+A way to overcome these effects is through childhood trauma therapy with a licensed trauma-informed therapist.

 What Does Childhood Trauma Look Like in Adults?

-Adults with childhood trauma can have difficulty forming relationships with others.
-The feelings of shame and guilt hold them back from expressing their true selves to other people.
-Childhood trauma can leave the traumatized person feeling disconnected and unable to empathize or relate to others.
-Other symptoms of childhood trauma include:
+Adults with childhood trauma can have difficulty forming relationships.
+Furthermore, shame and guilt prevent them from expressing their true selves.
+Childhood trauma can leave a person feeling unable to connect with others.
+Symptoms of childhood trauma include:

 - Emotional dysregulation or angry outbursts